junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 A CUSTOMER orders on the tablet: a juice, with description besides it: "Optimal Health Everywhere Program.
 Seamless integration -- you won't even feel a thing!"

-The juice comes, bright color , but normal looking, bubbling, nothing special or futuristic.
+The juice comes, bright color, but normal looking, bubbling, nothing special or futuristic.
 The customer drinks it.

 CLOSEUP - CUSTOMER'S EYES